astropy/astropy-APEs/README.rst

    reStructuredText source.
 You will need to update that with the "all versions" DOI number, which you can see under the "versions" section of Zenodo.
 (It is typically the first version minus 1.)
 #.
-On GitHub (or locally) edit `README.rst` and add an entry for the new APE to the
+(This step can be done directly on `main` or as a PR, as you prefer.)
-   "Accepted APEs" table.
-Use the DOI link from the previous step.
-Add corresponding RST link refs for both the DOI link and the new APE.
-Preview the update and test the links to make sure they are all correct.
-Then commit directly to main (or PR if you prefer).
+   Edit `README.rst` to add the DOI link from the previous step to the relevant row for the APE in the "APEs" table.
+Preview the update and test the link to make sure they are all correct.
+Then, commit the change.
-#.
-Send an email to `astropy-dev <https://groups.google.com/g/astropy-dev>`_
-   announcing the acceptance.
-In general, this should just point to the accepted APE rather than providing additional decision rationale.

 Updating APEs
 ^^^^^^^^^^^^^

+Please read the "Modifications to an existing APE" section in `APE Purpose and Process`_.

-In the cases where an updated APE requires updating (e.g., references to a new APE that supercedes it, clarifying information that emerges after the APE is accepted, etc.), changes can be made directly via PR, but the "date-last-revised" should be updated in the APE.
-Additionally, the Zenodo entry will need to be updated with a new version of the APE (*not* a completely new Zenodo entry), by using the "New version" button and then filling out the forms as described above.
+If applicable, the Zenodo entry needs to be updated with a new version of the APE (*not* a completely new Zenodo entry), by using the "New version" button and then filling out the forms as described in "Finalizing APEs" section above.